mashisora/waapic/README.md

-# waapi
+# waapi-utils

-A TypeScript Wrapper of Wwise Authoring API.
+A Wwise Authoring API Utils Library in TypeScript.

 ## Usage